Type/Category: Seminar/Sacred Universe

 Date: 8-9 August 2019 (Thursday-Friday)

-*Please click the venue link above to view a map of venue.
+*Please click the venue link above to view a map of auditorium location (seminar) and eateries within the vicinity (lunch will not be provided).

 Fee: None (but please register online at the button below)